tobuya/tobuya/README.md

 - 🔭 I’m currently working on *[Portfolio Projects](https://github.com/tobuya/personal_portfolio)*.

 - 👯 I'm also an open-source enthusiast and maintainer.
 I have learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open source.
-I am therefore looking to collaborate on **JavaScript, Python, and TypeScript Projects.**
+I am therefore looking to collaborate on **JavaScript, Python, R, and TypeScript Projects.**

 - 💬 Ask me about **Web Development, or Data Analysis*.* I take great care in the experience, architecture, and code quality of the things I build so any questions are highly appreciated.